Part of Me (Katy Perry song): Composition and lyrical interpretation

-"Part of Me" is a dance-pop and power pop song set to a house beat.
-It is composed in the key of F major and set in a 4/4 time signature at a tempo of 130 beats per minute.
+"Part of Me" is a dance-pop, power pop, and electropop song set to a house beat.
+It is composed in the key of D minor and set in a 4/4 time signature at a tempo of 130 beats per minute.
 The melody spans the tonal range of D4 to D5, while the music follows the chord progression of Dm–F–B♭–C and switches to a chord progression of C–Dm–F–C–Dm–F–C–Dm–F–C during the bridge.
 Production was done by Perry's frequent collaborator, Dr. Luke.
 The song begins with Perry's somber and emotional delivery of the line, "Days like this I want to drive away/ Pack my bags and watch your shadow fade."
 At the bridge, the beat amplifies and Perry's lyrics become more aggressive as she commands "Now Look at Me!", signalling to her ex that she is still strong, regardless of what he tries to do to bring her down.
 The beat reaches a peak at the chorus, and Perry's tone and the song's lyrics become more aggressive and prominent as she sings, "This is the Part of me that you're never gonna ever take away from me."
 As the song continues, Perry's lyrics become strong and empowered: "So you can keep the diamond ring/ It don't mean nothing anyway/ In fact you can keep everything Yeah/ Yeah Except for me".
 Perry repeats the ending chorus as the beat fades.